bticknor/bticknor.github.io/blog/index.md

 # Random Topics in Probability and Statistics

-I occaisonally use these vignettes for reference - I hope they are useful if you stumble across them!
+I occasionally use these vignettes for reference - if you stumble across them I hope you find them useful!

 ## [Convergence in Probability vs. Almost Sure Convergence](pages/rv_convergence.md)